ajarara/diophantine-33/README.md

 Inputting 'v' and hitting enter causes verbose output to occur, every try and the results.

 Here is an example of what verbose output looks like:
-![You don't know how many processor cycles I had to spend to get this image][./33.png]
+![You don't know how many processor cycles I had to spend to get this image][https://raw.githubusercontent.com/alphor/diophantine-33/master/33.png]

 To end verbose output, use "c", and hit enter.
-It will instead display a final computation, and exit.
+It will instead display a final computation, and resume intended functionality converting your computer to a very inefficient space heater.

-There isn't a way to serialize output, that was planned but never implemented.
+There isn't a way to serialize state, that was planned but never implemented.
 Instead, you can feed input to it just as you would on the command line.
 Main will sanitize the inputs to make sure they are right (the 'rules' are in sanitize.scm, requiring pivot to be even, some parity checks, etc), and if not, exit.
 Otherwise it'll chug along at what you feed it.

 # Plans for a rewrite
 It's not likely.